officelearn/azure-docs.sv-se/articles/active-directory/develop/msal-net-use-brokers-with-xamarin-apps.md

 ---
-title: Använda Microsoft Authenticator eller Microsoft Intune Företagsportal på Xamarin iOS-och Android-program
+title: Use Microsoft Authenticator or Microsoft Intune Company Portal on Xamarin iOS and Android applications
 titleSuffix: Microsoft identity platform
-description: Lär dig hur du migrerar Xamarin iOS-program som kan använda Microsoft Authenticator från Azure AD Authentication Library för .NET (ADAL.NET) till Microsoft Authentication Library för .NET (MSAL.NET)
+description: Learn how to migrate Xamarin iOS applications that can use Microsoft Authenticator from the Azure AD Authentication Library for .NET (ADAL.NET) to the Microsoft Authentication Library for .NET (MSAL.NET)
 documentationcenter: dev-center-name
 author: jmprieur
 manager: CelesteDG